USA Banner

 What’s New

-• On December 15, 2022, FTA announced a notice of funding opportunity for up to $500,000 for a cooperative agreement for a research project to help transit agencies address transit worker and rider assaults.
-The research project is intended to identify public safety risks for transit workers and riders, determine the most effective mitigation strategies to minimize those risks, and promote the implementation of those strategies.
+• On August 9, 2023, FTA announced a grant for $500,000 under a cooperative agreement with the University of South Florida for a research project to help transit agencies address transit worker and rider assaults.
+The project will identify public safety risks for transit workers and riders, determine the most effective mitigation strategies to minimize those risks, and promote the implementation of those strategies.

 Overview